zuacubd/zuacubd.github.io/_pages/blogs.md

 ### Linux OS Useful Commands

  List all directories with size:

 `du -sh *`

-Find all files containg a string 'pathlib" and ending wiht ".py", for example:
+Find all files containg a string 'pathlib" and ending with ".py", for example:

 `find . -name '*.py' -exec grep -H 'pathlib' {} +`